Lizard Stone

 Misleading commercial name for a pale yellow-green serpentinite that looks like jade, but is not real jade.
 Calling it that way does make it easier…

-Misleading commercial name for the mineral bowenite, a translucent, fine-grained variety of serpentine antigorite, resembling nephrite.
-Also marketed under the misleading names new jade, serpentine…
+Misleading commercial name for the mineral bowenite, a translucent, fine-grained variety of antigorite, a mineral from the serpentine group that resembles nephrite.
+Also marketed under…

 The name bastite is primarily used in the trade for a fuchsite-containing chert from Western Australia, also known by the trade names Dragon Stone or…